FadyMohareb/webcircos_old/README.md

 2. Install externals tools for parsing files.
 Caution these tools can only be run on linux and macOS.
 If you want to run the application on Windows you need to configure a bash compiler.

+Here is a link to a tutorial to install bash compiler : https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/

-Install the Bedtools suite on your computer.
+a) Install the Bedtools suite on your computer.
 Here is the link to the official installation pages : http://bedtools.readthedocs.io/en/latest/content/installation.html

-Install the VCFtools suite on your computer.
+b) Install the VCFtools suite on your computer.
-Here is a link to a tutorial to install bash compiler : https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/

 Link to the VCFtools : https://vcftools.github.io/index.html

 3. Clone